Battle of Wadi Saluki: History

 The original task of crossing the Saluki River was eventually completed a few hours later than planned.
 While the forces were prepared to continue the operation in their movement towards the Litani River, Defense Minister Amir Peretz and Chief of Staff Dan Halutz decided to stop the advance following the downing of a CH53 helicopter by Hezbollah.

 Casualties

 IDF forces suffered 33 deaths and dozens of wounded from among the infantry, armor and combat engineering fighters.
-Merkava tanks were hit by anti-tank missiles.
+Two of eight Merkava tanks in the battle were destroyed by Kornet anti-tank guided missiles.
 Despite the casualties, the delays and the entanglement of the forces throughout the battle, the IDF forces managed to cross the Saluki.
-About 80 Hezbollah fighters were killed and a number were taken prisoner.
+Hezbollah claimed the death of nine of its soldiers, and one was taken prisoner.